KeBo2018/KeBo2018.github.io/_pages/about.md

 Our research spans several connected directions:

 -  Brain networks underlying emotion regulation
-- Bioenergetic constraints on emotion regulation
+- Bioenergetic health, emotion regulation, and mental health
-- Computational neuroimaging of real-life emotion regulation
+- Computational neuroimaging of naturalistic emotion regulation
 - Brain–body interventions for emotional well-being
-- Comparing human emotion regulation with AI models
+-  Human and AI models of emotion regulation

 Visit the [Research](/research/) page to read more about each direction.